Anakha-Sadanandan/knights-path-interview-exercise/README.md

 D4 F5 E7 D5

 This is the shortest path and coordinates that a Knight can move from starting position to it's target position.
+This is implemented using BFS(Breadth First Search)algorithm.